jundalisay/maha/content/en/history/mai.md

 title: "Ma-i as Maharlika"
 # description: "America caused the Philippines to have its current set of problems such as corruption, materialism, and drugs"
 date: 2020-07-10
-linkTitle: American Colonization
 image: /photos/medieval/maharlika.jpg
-heading: "Could it be stopped?"
+# heading: "Could it be stopped?"
 author: Juan

 ---